Lev-Stambler/trivial.js/README.md

 ```

 ## FADETIME
 Fadetime is the time it takes to fade in a single page's content when a link is pressed.
 To get rid of it, set it to 0.
 Fadetime is passed in as an argument in the class constructor.
+Fadetime is in milliseconds

 ## Usage